MIDIMinion/sound_reference/ref_networking.md

      * Disable "802.3 Energy Efficent Ethernet(EEE)"
      * In Port Management > Green Ethernet > Port Settings all ports should show disabled.
    * Disable Smart Port
-   * Add Vlans as needed
+   * Add VLANs as needed
      * In VLAN Management add VLANs as needed for your show.
    * Multicast
      * In properties enable "Bridge Multicast Filtering Status"